Jock Stein: Assistant and Colts manager

-The Scottish International Committee made the surprise announcement of Stein in a dual role as Scotland under-23 team manager, also known as the Colts, and assistant to the Scotland national team on February 17, 1975.
+The Scottish International Committee made the surprise announcement of Stein in a dual role as Scotland under-23 team manager, also known as the Colts, and assistant to the Scotland national team on 17 February 1975.
 Both roles were assigned on a temporary basis.
 His appointment was made to take the strain off manager Willie Ormond.
-Stein accompanied Ormond for the Wales under-23s match on February 25, but only to observe.
+Stein accompanied Ormond for the Wales under-23s match on 25 February, but only to observe.
 Aberdeen manager Jimmy Bonthrone and Rangers assistant Willie Thornton were also in attendance.
 Stein did not officially inherit the Colts job from Ormond until April.
 Stein started as Colts manager with wins over Sweden under-23s in a friendly, and Leeds United in a challenge match.
 He then took charge of his only competitive match in charge.
 It was a UEFA under-23 Championship qualifier away at the Romania under-23s.
 Goals from Willie Pettigrew and Willie Young meant the team opened the campaign with a 2–1 win.
-Despite a three match winning streak, Stein relinquished both roles not longer after, as he was hospitalized as the result of a car crash.
+Despite a three match winning streak, Stein relinquished both roles soon after, as he was hospitalised as the result of a car crash.

 As national team boss, Stein was also responsible for the Scottish League XI side.
-He took charge of three matches between 1978 and 1980, which included the last inter-league match involving the Scottish League XI.
-The result was a 4–2 defeat of the Irish League XI at Windsor Park.
+He took charge on four occasions, which included one during his first spell in 1965, and a further three matches between 1978 and 1980, This included the last inter-league match involving the Scottish League XI, a 2–4 defeat by the Irish League XI at Windsor Park.